jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) they have not derived any material gain from the rights up to that time.

 ### EX 71 Non-market transactions in FIF interests
-Section GC 4 (Disposals and acquisitions of FIF attributing interests) applies to acquisitions and dispositions of attributing interests in FIFs when the comparative value method, the deemed rate of return method, the fair dividend rate method, or the cost method is used.
+Section GC 4 (Disposals and acquisitions of FIF attributing interests) applies to acquisitions and dispositions of attributing interests in FIFs when the comparative value method, the deemed rate of return method, the fair dividend rate method, the cost method, or the revenue account method is used.

 **Commissioner’s default assessment power**